-B.190 Biodiversity in Oadby and Wigston: A Plan of Action (n.d)23 identifies the contribution which Oadby and Wigston Borough can make to the achievement of the Leicestershire Biodiversity Action Plan objectives.
+B.201 Biodiversity in Oadby and Wigston: A Plan of Action (n.d) [See reference 32] identifies the contribution which Oadby and Wigston Borough can make to the achievement of the Leicestershire Biodiversity Action Plan objectives.
 The plan makes the case that because the countryside in Oadby and Wigston Borough is so small and dominated by intensive agriculture, the remaining animal habitats are especially crucial.
 It sets out four broad habitat types in the Borough: